apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

   source project forward.
 If your institution is already subscribing, find a way to dig deep and increase your commitment.
   **The opportunities for a more confident uPortal future are real.**
-+ **Propose ancillary projects** (software products) into uPortal's new Ecosystem Intake Process.
++ **Propose ancillary projects** (software products) into [uPortal's new Ecosystem Intake Process][uPortal Ecosystem Intake Process].
 It has never been easier or clearer how to approach a tight, modular plug-in for use with uPortal (whether user-facing content, back-end service, or otherwise).
 The best time to begin openness and welcome involvement of the wider community is the moment you start.
 If you locally see